Canada’s Distinguished Dissertation Awards (DDA)

 - the name and affiliation of the external examiner

 - the date of the defense and the date of final acceptance of the dissertation by SGPS, i.e. the date at which the final copy of the thesis, including all required corrections, is submitted to SGPS.

 - Letter from the student’s supervisor describing the reasons for the nomination, and why the dissertation constitutes a significant piece of original work. (no page limit, normally 2-3 pages)

 - Copy of the external examiner's pre-defence report.
 The examiner’s report must be dated and signed or otherwise authenticated.
 This is a critical component of the nomination that must adequately demonstrate the extraordinary quality of the dissertation.
 Please consult with the Thesis Coordinator well in advance of the SGPS deadline if you require a copy to complete your nomination package.

 - A lay abstract of the dissertation, not exceeding 350 words, written by the candidate in non-technical language

 - An up-to-date CV of the candidate

 Submitting Nominations to SGPS

 The annual deadline for submissions to SGPS is March 1st.
-Please send nomination documents electronically to email@example.com.
+Please send nomination file (single PDF) electronically to email@example.com.
 The SGPS Executive Committee will select two nominations – one in each Award category.
-SGPS will prepare the two final nominations, endorsed by the Vice-Provost, Graduate and Postdoctoral Studies, for submission to CAGS by March 31st.
+SGPS will prepare the two final nominations, endorsed by the Vice-Provost, Graduate and Postdoctoral Studies, for submission to CAGS annually by March 31st.